|Best robot vacuum||Eufy BoostIQ RoboVac 30||Check Price||

 Whether you have a cat, dog, or any other furry pet, there’s one near-universal fact about our animal friends: they leave hair behind.
 And pet hair can be a real pain to clean up, not just because it somehow gets everywhere, but because it also can irritate those with allergies.
 There are some specific “pet hair vacuums,” but we don’t think you really need one: a good quality regular vacuum will be able to handle pet hair as well as other dirt and debris.

-Best pet hair vacuum for hardwood floors: Dyson Ball Multi-Floor 2
+Best pet hair vacuum: Dyson Ball Multi-Floor 2

 Another great offering from Dyson is this upright vacuum, larger and more powerful than the company’s cordless stick models.
 The ball design allows for easy maneuverability, even into annoying corners, and this vacuum can handle hardwood floors, carpet, tile, or any other material floors are made of.
 Users say it does an admirable job as a pet hair vacuum, though it is a little large to squeak under chairs and couches.
 It does, though, come with attachments that can get into those hard-to-reach spots.